ntallman/nathantallman.com/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
+design:
+  columns: '2'
 ---

-Nathan Tallman is Digital Preservation Librarian at Penn State University.
-His research interests include distributed infrastructure, cloud computing, and appraisal and selection.
-He leads the digital preservation program at Penn State University Libraries.
+I am currently the Digital Preservation Librarian at the [Penn State University Libraries](https://libraries.psu.edu).
+I coordinate policies, workflows and practices to ensure the long-term preservation and accessibility of the Libraries’ born-digital and digitized collections.
+I advise on equipment, infrastructure, and vendors for Penn State digital content.
+{style="text-align: left;"}

+## Interests
+  * Sustainable distributed and cloud infrastructure
+  * Appraisal and selection for digital preservation
+  * Documentation strategies
-{style="text-align: justify;"}
+{style="text-align: left;"}

+## Education
+* Master of Library Science, State University of New York at Buffalo, May 2009
+* Bachelor of Science in Business Administration, State University of New York at Buffalo, December 2005
+* Associate of Science in Business Administration, Monroe County Community College, May 2004 {style="text-align: left;"}